google/or-tools/ortools/sat/doc/reference.md

 The purpose of this class is to search for a solution of a model given to the Solve() method.

-Once Solve() is called, this class allows inspective the solution found with the Value() and BooleanValue() methods, as well as general statistics on the solve procedure.
+Once Solve() is called, this class allows inspecting the solution found with the Value() and BooleanValue() methods, as well as general statistics about the solve procedure.

 <h3 id="ortools.sat.python.cp_model.CpSolver.Solve">Solve</h3>